Northwest Arkansas mom running for nationwide 'Super Mom' contest

 LOWELL, Ark. — Lowell mom Wendy Davis is currently a quarter-finalist in Woman's World Magazine's 'Super Mom' contest.

-"I've been told I'm supermom many times, I don't see it at most of the time," said Wendy Davis.
-"I feel like a failure as a mom because you're you're not perfect."
+"I've been told I'm supermom many times, I don't see it most of the time," said Wendy Davis.
+"I feel like a failure as a mom because you're not perfect."

 She shared that her kids are her life.
 "A lot of times, I don't feel like I have an identity without my kids."